sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 100 vehicles
      ↓
 500 vehicles
-Research how your architecture scales.
+Research how the architecture scales.

-54. Cybersecurity
+## 54. Cybersecurity
-Because you're creating connected vehicles, research:
+Because the system consists of connected vehicles, research:

- encrypted communication
+- encrypted communication
- authentication
+- authentication
- secure device identity
+- secure device identity
- dashboard authentication
+- dashboard authentication
- firmware updates
+- firmware updates
- network security
+- network security
- data integrity
+- data integrity
- attack prevention
+- attack prevention
-You don't want someone spoofing:
+The system must prevent spoofing of the following message:

 “Vehicle A is here”
-when it isn't.
+when it is not.

-55. What Judges Will Probably Ask
+## 55. Questions Judges Will Probably Ask
-Prepare answers to these.
+The project team should prepare answers to these questions.

 Problem
 Why is this actually a serious problem?